 For many Facebook users, “Liking” something means expressing appreciation for a friend’s funny photo, a favorite athlete’s profile page, or a ‘LOL’-worthy joke about Mitt Romney’s chin.

 But for other people Facebook “Likes” are a big part of driving up awareness of a particular product or cause.
-For some of those people, acquiring Likes is even worth fibbing and creating fake user accounts.
+For some of those people, acquiring Likes is even worth fibbing and creating and logging in with fake user accounts.

 For its part, Facebook sees fake Likes as a major problem.
 For a site that depends almost entirely on its viability as an advertising portal, it’s critical that the “Like” remain a legitimate form of social currency.